nrxus/faux/README.md

 ```

 In the snippet above, `#[faux::methods]` will expand first followed by
-`#[another_attribute]`.

-If `faux` does its expansion first then `faux` will effectively ignore
-the other macro and expand based on the code that the user wrote.
-If
+`#[another_attribute]`.`faux` is effectively ignoring the other macro
+and expanding based on the code you wrote.
-you want `faux` to treat the code in the `impl` block (or the
-`struct`) as-is, before the expansion then put it on the top.

-If `faux` does its expansion after, then `faux` will use the code as
-expanded by the first attribute.
-This might have a different signature
+If `#[faux::methods]` performs its expansion after another macro has
+modified the `impl` block, `#[faux::methods]` receives the expanded
+code.
+This code might contain different method signatures than what
-than what you originally wrote.
-Note that the other proc macro's
+you originally wrote.
+Note that the other proc macro's expansion may
-expansion may create code that `faux` cannot handle (e.g., explicit
+create code that `faux` cannot handle (e.g. explicit lifetimes).
-lifetimes).

 For a concrete example, let's look at
 [`async-trait`](https://github.com/dtolnay/async-trait). `async-trait` effectively converts: